SDB:Disaster Recovery

 For your first steps with ReaR use a test system that is small (for small and fast backup and restore) but still normally usable with the X Window System.
 For example install only those software patterns

 Additionally install the package "MozillaFirefox" as an example application to check that the system is normally usable before and after recovery.
 In particular have a package installed that provides the 'dhclient' program that is needed for DHCP in the ReaR recovery system.
 In recent openSUSE and SLES versions 'dhclient' is provided by the "dhcp-client" RPM package.
-Furthermore install the package "lsb-release" which is used by ReaR.
-It is recommended to also install a package that provides the traditional (meanwhile deprecated) networking tools like 'ifconfig / netstat / route' and so on.
+Furthermore install the packages "bc" and "lsb-release" which are needed by ReaR.
+You may also install a package that provides the traditional (meanwhile deprecated) networking tools like 'ifconfig / netstat / route' and so on.
 In recent openSUSE and SLES versions those tools are still provided by the "net-tools-deprecated" RPM package.
 Finally the plain text editor 'vi' is needed by ReaR which is provided by the "vim" RPM package.

 5.